Londa Jean Nelson Obituary

-Londa Jean Nelson, 57, padded this life on Dec.
+Londa Jean Nelson, 57, passed from this life on Dec.
 17 due to complications of COVID-19 at Vanderbilt-Harton Hospital, Tullahoma.
 She was born in Grundy Center, Iowa.

 Londa loved her family, spiritual family and her cats, Little Bit, Oliver and Xander.
 She also loved her Chalk Couture family and loved making things with them.